Frequently Asked Questions

 Wireless Electric Road Systems (wERS) and wireless charging stations are an important solution to help make our transport system more sustainable.
 Conductive technology is favorable in some specific use cases, but inductive systems offer much greater flexibility.
-Wireless charging can operate as a shared charging platform, be deployed in endless areas of use, and work with CaaS and RaaS business models.
+Wireless charging can operate as a shared charging platform, be deployed in endless areas of use, and work with CaaS (Charging As A Service) and RaaS (Road As A Service) business models.
 Inductive technology is also well suited for autonomous vehicles (AVs) as no human intervention is required.
 As EV ownership grows, conductive solutions can complement the more flexible and sustainable inductive Electric Road charging solutions.

 - What is the technical lifespan of the infrastructure?

 With normal maintenance the coils and other equipment will have an estimated technical lifespan of approximately 10-20 years, although it could offer a longer lifespan.

 - Is the technology useful in urban environments?